HUSRCF/amdtop/README.markdown

 License
 -------

+AMDTOP is forked from NVTOP and thus inheritage the original GPLv3 license, which require a complusory open-source which you shoud pay attention to.
 NVTOP is licensed under the GPLv3 license or any later version.
 You will find a copy of the license inside the COPYING file of the repository or at the GNU website <[www.gnu.org/licenses/](http://www.gnu.org/licenses/)>.